-The main rule at Rice Paper Scissors is to eat with your hands.
-This South East Asian hawker is a master at finger foods, including the mouth-watering dumplings.
-Prawn dumplings are a crowd favourite, and they’re guaranteed to leave your tastebuds dancing.
+You’re encouraged to eat with your hands at Rice Paper Scissors.
+This South-East Asian hawker-style eatery is all about finger foods, including mouth-watering dumplings.
+The seafood dumplings are a crowd favourite, and guaranteed to leave your tastebuds dancing.

 HuTong Dumpling Bar

 The HuTong Dumpling Bar in Market Lane is a must-visit for any self-respecting dumpling enthusiast.
-Come here for the signature xiao long bao – improbable, but oh-so-good, soup-filled dumplings.
+Come here for the signature shao-long bao (aka xiao long bao): improbable, but oh-so-good, soup-filled dumplings.

 You can never have enough dumplings.
 When in need, look for them at these places:

-- Din Tai Fung: This restaurant is an internationally recognised dumpling place.
-Expect a queue, but their signature xiao long bao is worth it!
+- Din Tai Fung: Expect a queue at the Melbourne outpost of this wildly popular Sydney chain, but their signature xiao long bao is worth it!

 - Spice Temple: Try the yum cha banquet menu – you’re welcome.

 - ShanDong MaMa: This has been the crowd favourite for years.
-Try the mackerel dumpling which is MaMa’s signature dish.
+Try MaMa’s signature dish, the mackerel dumpling.